SvetoslavKuzmanov/altimu10v5/README.rst

 ==================================================================
-altimu10v5: A Python module for accessing the Pololu AltIMU-10 v5 inertial measurement unit on a Raspberry Pi.
+AltIMU-10 v5 library for Raspberry Pi
 ==================================================================

 TODO: Modify the whole file as necessary.